Projects Offered

 Scientific Background

 Transcription is one of the most fundamental processes of all cellular life.
 Precise regulation in time and space is needed for proper development and to adequately react to environmental changes.
-Misregulation, on the other hand, can lead to the establishment of serious diseases most notably cancer.
 The regulation of gene activation is achieved via a complex, multi-step process that starts by the recognition of DNA enhancer elements through gene-specific transcription factors which recruit downstream factors that help position RNA polymerase II correctly at the transcription start site for RNA synthesis to begin.
 Recently, it was discovered that transcription initiation sites constitute protein condensates with liquid-like properties.
 This exciting new finding has attracted much attention in the transcription community, as it can potentially explain cellular observations that were puzzling previously.
 This includes the simultaneous firing of different genes or the bursting behaviour of transcription.
-While we recently succeeded in reconstituting the formation of transcription factor condensates in vitro, little is known about their function or regulation inside cells.
-Furthermore, cellular condensates contain thousands of different proteins but how their composition is regulated is not fully understood.
+While we recently succeeded in reconstituting the formation of such condensates in vitro using transcription factors, little is known about the condensates function or regulation inside cells.
+Furthermore, cellular condensates are incredibly complex containing thousands of different proteins and how their composition is regulated is not fully understood.

-PhD Project 1: Investigating the role of transcription factor condensation during chromatin opening
+PhD Project: Investigating the function of transcription factor condensation during gene activation

 Publications relevant to the projects